 Two years ago, Jose Daconti started a Linkedin professional group named “Overhead Transmission Lines” with the purpose of discussing and exchanging technical information about all electrical, mechanical, civil, environmental, legal and economic aspects of overhead transmission.
 As the personality of the group, Daconti has grown the membership to more than 3500.
 The group is active with fresh discussions, jobs and references every day.

 Daconti’s global experience within the overhead transmission sector, along with other power system areas, has brought him to the position of senior staff consultant at Siemens PTI.
 Most of his work over 35 years has been in electric power system planning, generation interconnection studies, overhead transmission line design, and power system electromagnetic compatibility.
 A big part of Daconti’s current job is education.
-He will be presenting the Fundamentals of Overhead Transmission Line Design on Oct.
-21-25, in Schenectady, New York.
+He presents courses such as the Fundamentals of Overhead Transmission Line Design in Schenectady, New York.

 The course provides participants with a fundamental understanding of the electrical and mechanical design of AC 69-765 kV transmission lines with a special emphasis on the basics.
 Several of the presented concepts are of special importance to those working with overhead line software tools.

 “Overhead transmission lines are the backbone of the high-voltage electric power system and are being built at a booming rate not only in the United States, but also worldwide.
 Overhead transmission line skilled professionals will continue to be on demand for the next decades,” Daconti said.